The Tarot of Eli, LLC: The Tarot of The Old Path-The Ace of Rods & The Thoth Tarot- The Ace of Wands

 The Tarot of the Old Path, Ace of rods, displays a white willow wand, bearing twelve leaves that symbolize the 12 months of the year.
 Here, the animal symbol for pure Spirit or Pure Soul, is represented by the Peacock butterfly.
 In the language of flowers, fertility is represented by the wheat ears at the base of the rod.
 According to the Tarot of the Old Path, these three wheat ears also represent the Trinity of Womb, Maid, Mother and Crone.

-The Element of Fire is represented in the Red/Gold Sunset glowing above the man-made stone zodiacal monument, and painting the hillside in a red fiery glow.
+The Element of Fire is represented in the Red/Gold Sunset glowing above the man-made stone zodiacal monument and painting the hillside in a red fiery glow.

 thoth-ace of wands

-To a Qabalist, the numbered Sephiroth are either Force or Form and even both depending on the Masculine expressive and Female receptive aspects of a particular Sephira.
+To a Qabalist the numbered Sephiroth are either Force or Form and even both depending on the Masculine expressive and Female receptive aspects of a particular Sephira.

 Being "woven" harmonies, each Ace is unique and is distinct in its degree of density and in its ability to do work as a specific function in the creations of the One Energy.
 Thus, each Ace is the Seed of an Alchemical Element.
 We think we know what seeds are, but when we look at one, we don't see the Tree it represents.
 We just "kind of" know that an apple seed becomes an apple tree.
-That is also our conceptions of Kether, we just "kind of Know" that it is infinite, but then infinite is a human concept and Kether can't be objectively known.....so this gets a bit tricky.
-So open mindedness is required and the courage to keep asking questions until answers emerge.
+That is also our conceptions of Kether, we just "kind of Know" that it is infinite, but then infinite is a human concept and Kether can't be objectively known....so this gets a bit tricky.
+So, open-mindedness is required and the courage to keep asking questions until answers emerge.
 In Physics it is known that there is only one energy that cannot be created nor destroyed, only transformed.
-This is called the First Law of Thermodynamics, and is the Kether of Qabalah.
+This is called the First Law of Thermodynamics and is the Kether of Qabalah.

 THE ACE OF WANDS:

 The Ace of Wands represents the Force of Spirit as the Element of Fire.
-It is the Radical or Root Force of the Fiery Motion that Moves all things.To those of us who need a pattern, the 4 Aces are said to be placed at the North Pole of the Multi-verse, where they revolve and govern the revolution of the many Universes.
+It is the Radical or Root Force of the Fiery Motion that Moves all things.
+To those of us who need a pattern, the 4 Aces are said to be placed at the North Pole of the Multi-verse, where they revolve and govern the revolution of the many Universes.
 To a Qabalist the 4 Aces are the connecting link between Yetzirah (Formative World) and the Material plane.

-The Ace of Wands represents the outpouring of energy in the whole of the Multiple dimensioned Universe, It is the root of the Powers of Fire and is the influence of Kether (Dark fiery energy) on the level of pure Spirit.
+The Ace of Wands represents the outpouring of energy in the whole of the Multiple dimensioned Universe, it is the root of the Powers of Fire and is the influence of Kether (Dark fiery energy) on the level of pure Spirit.
 The Root powers are the powers wielded by the Princesses of the court cards of each suit.

 It is represented as the Hebrew letter Yod-hand.
 That is why there are 9 Yodic flames on the Ace of Wands.
-Yod is related to Kether, not only because it is isolated and self contained but because it is also the formative graphic root for all other letters of the Hebrew Alphabet.
+Yod is related to Kether, not only because it is isolated, and self-contained but because it is also the formative graphic root for all other letters of the Hebrew Alphabet.
 Moreover, the Yod is Phallic.
 It is the Male-Fire (electric) that rushes out toward the Female-Water (Magnetic).

 The Thoth Deck Ace of Wands shows 10 Yods emanating from a primitive burning club.
-This represents the Primal force behind the entire Tree of Life, that is composed of 10 Sephiroth and their connecting paths of energy transference.
+This represents the Primal force behind the entire Tree of Life, which is composed of 10 Sephiroth and their connecting paths of energy transference.
 The entire Tree is a glyph of the Power of Fire, i.e. of Spirit.
-The scholarly student of Qabalah will find that the letter,Shin (Maternal Fire) and Yod are often used interchangeably when referring to the Tree of Life.
+The scholarly student of Qabalah will find that the letter, Shin (Maternal Fire) and Yod are often used interchangeably when referring to the Tree of Life.

 WHEN THE ACE OF WANDS/ RODS IS THROWN DURING A DIVINATION:

-• It signifies a deep burning spiritual desire for self discovery and realization.
+• It signifies a deep burning spiritual desire for self-discovery and realization.

 • Trans-formative High Energy for new beginnings